Tax treatment of tenant improvements: Who should make them — landlord or tenant?

-In order to lease their buildings, real estate companies make improvements to those buildings — either handling the changes themselves, or allowing tenants to make improvements to the leased space.
+In order to lease their buildings, real estate companies make improvements to those buildings — either handling the modifications themselves, or allowing tenants to make improvements to the leased space.
 But who pays for these tenant improvements — and who owns them — not only affects the lease rates negotiated but also can have significant tax implications for both parties.

 What are leasehold improvements, and how are they treated?